woossi0/suite/docs/usermanual/source/intro/extensions.rst

 For more information about Clustering, please see the :ref:`sysadmin.clustering` section.

-Scripts for setting up clusters either on Amazon Web Services (AWS) or locally-hosted virtual machines are available to OpenGeo Suite Enterprise clients.
+Scripts for setting up clusters either on Amazon Web Services (AWS) or locally-hosted virtual machines are available to Boundless Suite Enterprise clients.
 Please `contact Boundless <http://boundlessgeo.com/about-us/contact/>`_ to access these scripts.

 .. _intro.extensions.csw: